What is Community Involvement?

 Teachers have a big responsibility to provide the best education to their students.
 However, when a community of parents is involved in helping and supporting the student’s success, they can commit mainly to providing the best academic information.

-Advantages for students
+🟡 Advantages for parents

 As parents are directly involved in their children’s education path, they help with homework, provide at-home learning opportunities, and help their children understand how to strategise their learning path.